theorjiugovictor/kong-ai-gateway-hackathon/README.md

 - Knowledge base browsing and searching
 - Advanced Opper AI integration with structured output and conversation management

+## Known issues

+- The bot is very unhelpful!
+- The knowledge base is very limited and not very useful.
+- The bot hallucinates a lot!
+If it can't find the answer in the knowledge base, it just makes stuff up.

 ## Prerequisites

 To get started, make sure you install Polytope: